AzDocs/AzDocs/Wiki/Azure.md

 In YAML we recommend NOT doing this simply because of the "Infrastructure as Code" principle.
 This means that all the information needed for your pipeline should be in your repository & under sourcecontrol.
 Next to that; with YAML pipelines can you actually create pipelines per branch.
 In this case you can change/add/remove variables in that specific branch.
 This would not be possible if you use a variable group.

 The only exception we make for using variable groups in YAML pipelines is when we are storing secrets.
-You dont want these in your repository due to security concerns :).
+You don't want these in your repository due to security concerns :).

 ### Variable nesting
 We recommend nesting variables and leveraging system variables.
 This means you will have a more standarized/consistent platform across your environments.